h4ck3rm1k3/db-docs/index.md

 sess, err = db.Open(sqlite.Adapter, settings)
 ```

-The `sess` variable is your database session, you may use any `db.Database`
+The `sess` variable is your **database session**, you may now use any
-method on this value.
+[db.Database][18] method on this value.

 ## Working with collections

-Collections are sets of objects of the same class.
+Collections are sets of items of the same class.
 SQL tables and NoSQL
 collections are both known as just "collections" within the `upper.io/db`
 context.